BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/mordor.md

 - Blades of the Dead
 - Spectral Walk

-**ACTIVE/PASSIVE RULES**
+- **A Fell Light is in Them** `ACTIVE`

-- **A Fell Light is in Them** `ACTIVE` - At the end of spectre's move, it can choose an enemy model within 12" and in Line of Sight.
+At the end of spectre's move, it can choose an enemy model within 12" and in Line of Sight.
 The model must pass an Intelligence test.
 If failed, you may move that model directly towards the spectre, up to its maximum Move value, even if it has already moved that turn.
 The model will stop moving if it would enter an enemy Control Zone (though they will never count as charging in this instance, and therefore cannot be involved in Combat with them), comes into contact with an Obstacle, impassable terrain, cliff edge, or another model.
 This cannot be used to move a model out of Combat, make them dismount, drop an item, or Lie Down.
 However this move can be used to make the model Charge the spectre.
 A model affected by this special rule cannot Move any further that turn, and may not use Active abilities.

 </div>